MatheusRGuedes/spring-boot-company/README.md

 <pre> $ git clone https://github.com/MatheusRGuedes/spring-boot-company.git </pre>

 2. Database Configuration
-<p>This project uses the MySql database, so follow these steps:</p>
+This project uses the MySql database, so follow these steps:
 * Open the application.properties file in the src/main/resources/ directory;
 * If you run the application locally, change <code>spring.datasource.username</code> and <code>spring.datasource.password</code> according to what you defined on the MySql installation;
 * Insert scripts for the tables are in the data folder.

 3. Run
-<p>Maven is used for project management and to run the application locally, use the commands:</p>
+Maven is used for project management and to run the application locally, use the commands:
 <pre>mvn clean install</pre>
 <pre>
 mvn spring-boot: run